 - We will work together to address and reduce jaw pain triggers such as: poor posture, eating ‚Äúrubbery‚ÄĚ foods, gum chewing, sleep position, jaw clenching, and emotional stress.

-If you live in or around the Charlotte area and are experiencing TMJ Syndrome or jaw pain that doesn’t seem to get better, click the link below to work with our team and begin finding relief.
+If you live in or around the Charlotte area and are experiencing TMJ Syndrome or jaw pain that doesn’t seem to get better, click here to work with our team and begin finding relief.